-x Gasteraloe 'Silver Swirls' is a rosette-forming succulent with tick, triangular and gray-green leaves.
-It is an intergeneric hybrid, similar to x Gasteraloe 'Kabela', but makes a larger and flatter rosette with more bumpy leaves.
-The flowers are tubular and orange with green.
+×Gasteraloe 'Silver Swirls' is a succulent plant that forms rosettes of thick, triangular, gray-green leaves with white spots and toothed margins.
+It is an intergeneric hybrid, similar to ×Gasteraloe 'Kabela', but makes a larger and flatter rosette with more bumpy leaves.
+The tubular flowers are orange and green.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 These plants are often grouped with Haworthias because the plants have similar cultural requirements.
 Both are attractive, small succulents that can tolerate more shade than many succulents, making them more suitable as houseplants.